bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/at-length.md

     value = input("Enter a Value: ")    print("you entered ", value)
 ```

-We can call the `input()` method with a text ‘prompt’, such as `"Enter A Value: "`.
+We can call the `input()` method with a text 'prompt’, such as `"Enter A Value: "`.
 What we can initially do here, is print the value which was entered, back to the console, by `print("you entered ", integer_value)`.

 An interesting point to explore here, is the type of data input at the console.